FREQUENTLY ASKED QUESTIONS

 WHAT PAYMENT METHODS DOES MAKRIS LEGAL, P.A.
 ACCEPT?

 Makris Legal, P.A. is now able to accept online payments!
 If you are paying a consultation fee or an invoice, you can pay via:

 Pay Later (based upon credit approval, handled through a 3rd party)

 If you are paying a retainer, you can pay via:

 FOR WHAT REASONS CAN I EVICT A TENANT?

 There are multiple reasons to evict a tenant.
 The most common reasons are for non-payment of rent or the tenant has violated a provision in the lease agreement.
-Although the current CDC guidelines have a ban on residential evictions for non-payment of rent, residential evictions can still take place.
 However, there are certain reasons a landlord cannot evict a tenant.
 Call Makris Legal, P.A. to learn more.